No Clinical Caries and No Evidence of High-risk Factors for Caries

 Child with Primary and Transitional Dentition

 The recall child patient with either a primary or transitional dentition who presents with no evidence of clinical caries or no increased risk factors for caries, may have proximal caries.
-As previously mentioned, increased caries risk has been demonstrated in specific subgroups of children17,18 and these data should be taken into consideration when determining the frequency of the radiographic examination.
-A posterior bitewing examination is recommended at 12 to 24 month intervals if the proximal surfaces of the teeth cannot be examined clinically.
+As previously mentioned, increased caries risk has been demonstrated in specific subgroups of children18,19 and this data should be taken into consideration when determining the frequency of the radiographic examination.
+A posterior bitewing examination is recommended at 12-to-24-month intervals if the proximal surfaces of the teeth cannot be examined clinically.
 The interval recommendation is based on the rate of caries progression in primary and transitional dentitions.
 Children receiving routine dental care are more likely to be at a lower risk for caries.1

 Adult Dentate, Partially Edentulous, Edentulous Patient